c3g/web-app-template/README.md

   parted /dev/vd${X}   mkpart primary  xfs 0% 100%
   mkfs.xfs /dev/vd${X}1
   mkdir /home/genome/${APPNAME}-volume
-  echo "/dev/vd${X}1 /home/genome/<appname>-volume xfs defaults, 0 0" > /etc/fstab
+  echo "/dev/vd${X}1 /home/genome/${APPNAME}-volume xfs defaults, 0 0" >> /etc/fstab
   systemctl daemon-reload
   mount -a
   chown -R genome:genome /home/genome/${APPNAME}-volume
 ```

-Then you need to mount the volume in the container so it can access the data, you do that by adding the `-v` option to the app service file:
+Then you need to mount the volume in the container so it can access the data, you do that by adding the `-v` option to the app service file.
+Replace `${APPNAME}` accordingly:

 ```
 ExecStart=/usr/bin/podman run \